BlockHorizons/libgeom/README.md

-# libworldedit
+# libgeom
-Virion for world editing, based on WorldEditArt
+Virion for geometric operations in PocketMine plugins